6 Aircraft Anti-Icing and De-Icing Systems - PilotMall.com

 Types of De-Icing and Anti-Icing Chemicals

-Here are the different types:
+Here are the most common fluid types:

 Infographic on Inflatable De-icing Boots boots - PilotMall.com